ngush67/ngush67/README.md

 Software Engineer | Backend
 ---------------------------

-Experienced software engineer with a focus on backend development, adept at crafting scalable, and efficient solutions.
-Proficient in designing, implementing, and optimizing backend systems.
-Committed to continuous learning and staying updated with the latest technologies in the field.
-Collaborative team player with excellent communication skills.
+Experienced software engineer with a focus on backend development.
+I craft scalable, and efficient solutions.
+Committed to continuous learning.

 ### Skills